cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/intent_network_devices_query.md

 description: |-
   It performs create operation on Devices.
   Returns the list of network devices, determined by the filters.
-It is possible to filter the network devices based on various parameters, such as device type, device role, software version, etc.
+It is possible to filter the network devices based on various parameters, such as device type, device role, software version, etc. The API returns a paginated response based on 'limit' and 'offset' parameters, allowing up to 500 records per page. 'limit' specifies the number of records, and 'offset' sets the starting point using 1-based indexing.
+Use '/dna/intent/api/v1/networkDevices/query/count' API to get the total record count.
+For data sets over 500 records, make multiple calls, adjusting 'limit' and 'offset' to retrieve all records incrementally.
 ---

 # catalystcenter_intent_network_devices_query (Resource)